 You’re a speedrunner now!

 I mean, you literally are.
 You are speedrunning, and thus a speedrunner.
 The only thing left — git gud!

 If you find that you’re struggling in some certain areas, this is where you should consider save state practice, single level practice, or whatever you believe will help you drill out those pinch-points in your speedrun.
-For some games the best practice are just full speedruns because then you get a feel for the nerves and everything in conjunction with each other.
+For some games, the best practice is just full speedruns because you get a feel for the nerves and everything in conjunction with each other.
 So go all in, do more speedruns, keep on improving your time, and feel proud of your hard work!

 Keep in mind, if you’re at the bottom of the speedrun leaderboards, or not even in range of the other speedrunners, don’t sweat it!
 Everyone on that leaderboard has probably put in significantly more hours than you have.
 Keep your chin up, learning is the run is the hardest part (well, maybe not, but it is tough).